byessilyurt/LegalAssistantRAG/frontend/README.md

 ### `node update-backend-url.js URL`

-Updates the Cloud Run backend URL in the code
+Updates the Cloud Run backend URL in the code and creates a .env.local file

 ## Contact